 Our financial condition and results of operations are impacted by global markets and economic conditions over which neither we nor our franchisees have control.
 An economic downturn or recession, including deterioration in the economic conditions in the U.S. or international markets where we compete, or a slowing or stalled recovery therefrom, may have a material adverse effect on our business, financial condition or results of operations, including a reduction in the demand for our products, longer payment cycles, slower adoption of new technologies and increased price competition.
 Poor economic conditions have in the past adversely affected and may in the future affect the ability of our franchisees to pay royalties or amounts owed and could also disrupt our business and adversely affect our results.
 Higher inflation, and a related increase in costs, including rising interest rates, as well currency restrictions and changes in foreign exchange rates, have impacted our franchisees and their ability to pay royalties, open new restaurants or operate existing restaurants profitably.
-As we navigate this environment, we may need to offer support for certain franchisees in the form of royalty relief, loans or other support, close unprofitable restaurants or markets, and/or consider other alternatives such as acquiring or purchasing franchise outside of our control may impact our ability to achieve our net unit development targets.
+As we navigate this environment, we may need to offer support for certain franchisees in the form of royalty relief, loans or other support, close unprofitable restaurants or markets, and/or consider other alternatives such as acquiring or purchasing franchise restaurants, QC Centers or operations to operate them until they can be refranchised.
+In addition, adverse macroeconomic conditions and other business-related changes in circumstances outside of our control may impact our ability to achieve our net unit development targets.